 With the increasing cost of living and rising aspirations, millions of Singaporeans are struggling to cope with the never-ending demands of meeting both these ends.
 Far from the glorified Western myth of Asians being prudent consumers, we have been loosening our purse strings, so much so that an unfortunate debt crisis is looming large over our head.

-A recent report by HSBC has revealed that “Singapore’s household debt as a share of GDP has increased to around 73% in 2013 from 48% before the global financial crisis, a notable increase compared to than UK’s ratio which is pegged at 72%, a more or less stable figure from its ratio 6 years ago.”
+A recent report by HSBC has revealed that “Singapore’s household debt as a share of GDP has increased to around 73% in 2013 from 48% before the global financial crisis, a notable increase compared to UK’s ratio which is pegged at 72%, a more or less stable figure from its ratio 6 years ago.”
 In the past several years, it has been witnessed that consumer debt has experienced a steep upswing across Asia.
-Contrary to the general perception, most consumer lending were not limited to housing purposes, the purchases also included flamboyant cars, motorcycles and “everything else the heart desires!”
+Contrary to the general perception, most consumer lendings were not limited to housing purposes, the purchases also included flamboyant cars, motorcycles and “everything else the heart desires!”
 Source: Yahoo Finance

 Why People Are Getting Into Debt

-It has been noted that nearly 3 per cent of borrowers with unsecured loans in Singapore have debts exceeding their annual income.
+It has been noted that nearly 3 percent of borrowers with unsecured loans in Singapore have debts exceeding their annual income.
 Most borrowers having trouble with debts have incomes higher than the median and have tertiary educational qualifications.
 Observed by Credit Counselling Singapore (CCS), the following list of most frequently cited reasons for getting obscured under a huge pile of debt certainly makes for a surprise yet grim reading.

-Overspending and splurging
+1) Overspending and splurging

-– Our national inclination towards big spending has led to a bad habit of bigger borrowing.
-Over 49 per cent of all debtors have referred to and blamed overspending as the key reason behind borrowing.
+– Our national inclination towards big-spending has led to a bad habit of bigger borrowing.
+Over 49 percent of all debtors have referred to and blamed overspending as the key reason behind borrowing.

-Job problems including pay cut and retrenchment
+2) Job problems including pay cut and retrenchment

-Entrepreneurial or business crises
+3) Entrepreneurial or business crises

-Unanticipated medical expenditure
+4) Unanticipated medical expenditure

-– Another 22 per cent cited the crucial factor of unforeseen expensive medical expenditure – either for the debtor himself or someone he knows – as the motive behind borrowing.
+– Another 22 percent cited the crucial factor of unforeseen expensive medical expenditure – either for the debtor himself or someone he knows – as the motive behind borrowing.

-Lack of savings
+6) Lack of savings

 – The sheer deficiency of saving for the future has only added to the trouble of increasing debt.
 Saving is a compulsory ‘skill’ that needs to be inculcated in our behavior.
 Regular saving helps one become and remain financially independent, invest in a home or car, provide for unforeseen expenses, emergencies, and most importantly, stay out of debt and lead a stress-free financial life.

-Little investment to increase wealth
+7) Little investment to increase wealth

-– Money management also calls for regular and smart investments to get good payoff with low or minimum risk.
+– Money management also calls for regular and smart investments to get a good payoff with low or minimum risk.
 Intelligent investment can help one to save on tax and yield considerable wealth out of even a limited income over a period of time.

 How to Get Out Of Debt in Singapore

-Leading a debt free life, even with the higher cost of living in Singapore, is possible.
+Leading a debt-free life, even with the higher cost of living in Singapore, is possible.
 It would only require a certain amount of dedication and acumen from you to turn around the finances spiraling downwards.
 Here is the 10-step plan to help you quit borrowing and commit to a healthy money management habit.

 1. The amount of your debt

 – Perhaps the most important and primary step is to figure out the precise amount of your debt.
 Write an inclusive list containing the amount you owe, types of credit, lender details, and the rate of interest for every debt.
 Alternatively, find out your credit record from any credit reference agency.
 It is a daunting task to face your debts but it is an absolutely necessary step towards your goal to become debt-free.

 2. Share your worry and speak up

 – If the exorbitant debt brings on a nervous breakdown every time you think about the repayments, it is time to start communicating with your partner about it.
 Sharing the problem with your family will alleviate the sense and stress of constant panic.
-If you cannot do that, seek help of a debt counselor and share your problems.
+If you cannot do that, seek help from a debt counselor and share your problems.

 3. Figure out your expenditure

-– Now that you are ready to face the challenge head on, you must think about a personal debt repayment plan.
-However, to understand how much it is realistically feasible for you to pay every month, you must work out the exact amount of inflow and out flow of cash.
+– Now that you are ready to face the challenge head-on, you must think about a personal debt repayment plan.
+However, to understand how much it is realistically feasible for you to pay every month, you must work out the exact amount of inflow and outflow of cash.

 Create a budget where you comprehensively list out all of your monthly outgoings against the net income.
-Do this for an average period of last six months.
-You can also take help of your partner to incorporate even the minutest of outgoings, so as to get a whole idea about the regular cash flows.
+Do this for an average period of the last six months.
+You can also take the help of your partner to incorporate even the minutest of outgoings, so as to get a whole idea about the regular cash flows.
 Free expense apps on your Android or iOS can also help you do this accounting without any problem.

-4. Evaluate and analyze your expenses
+4. Evaluate and Analyse your expenses

 – Once you know the exact expenditure statistics, it becomes easier to identify the particular areas where you can effectively cut back to open up more income.
 It is simple to make significant savings without doing any drastic changes to your existing lifestyle.
 This can be achieved by reviewing your regular and recreational expenses.

 5. Assess your spending habits

 – Once you successfully trim regular expenses, give attention to your day-to-day spending.
-Checking in the urge of overspending or frequent splurging is certainly helpful when you are considering freeing up as much money possible to repay your debts.
+Checking in the urge of overspending or frequent splurging is certainly helpful when you are considering freeing up as much money as possible to repay your debts.
 Budgeting does not necessarily mean stripping away all the joys out of your life, but it calls for an innovative way of thinking and a level of compromise.

 6. Assess your debts

 7. Prioritize the debts

 8. Employ your savings

 9. Transform your habits of spending

 – Remaining debt-free asks for a complete transformation in your attitude towards money and spending.
 The scary experience of debt is often adequate to change the way you approach money.
 The key lies in living within your means and get back to the basics.
 Managing your income more prudently and carefully will help you stay away from borrowing.

 10. Start saving and make it a practice

 – Saving more and saving smart is a vital life skill that will stand you in good stead for the years to come.
-Once you have repaid those debts, it is important that you start saving to avoid relying on credits and refrain from borrowing in future when a big expense is required.
+Once you have repaid those debts, it is important that you start saving to avoid relying on credits and refrain from borrowing in the future when a big expense is required.
 Build up a cash fund for easy access before you consider other investment options.
 An emergency fund is also equally important for you and your family.